C2iscool/CIT-93/020-refactor-arr-objs/README.md

 # Feedback: I definitely thought this was a tough one to figure out.
 It makes me kind of scared for the later coding challenges.
 I also think is my fault since I took such big breaks in between sessions.

+# I totally get the idea of a CRUD app.
+Inputting data, having the code read the data, having the code interpret and respond to the data, and then deleting unnecessary things.
+At this point, creating a CRUD app on my own would be terrifying.
+If I were start developing a CRUD app, I would probably try to make an app that I tried making during the last time I did this class.
+I was thinking of making an app that gives you a random song based on a mood you pick from a list of options.